 What is Hazard Perception Test?

 Learners will watch fourteen one minute long hazard perception test video clips (nineteen clips for lorry and bus candidates).
-Hazard perception clips are filmed from the perspective of a passenger car driver.
+Hazard perception clips are computer generated imagery (CGI) and filmed from the perspective of a passenger car driver.

 Free hazard perception